 - The limitations of fitness research

-- Isolation vs. compound exercise: Isolation exercise has its uses in rehab, injury prevention, muscle imbalance correction, recovery management, programming, and bodybuilding.
-There isn’t much evidence that isolation exercise is required to maximize gains.
+Isolation exercise has its uses in rehab, injury prevention, muscle imbalance correction, recovery management, programming, and bodybuilding.
+There isn't much evidence that isolation exercise is required to maximize gains.
 At least not in “mirror muscles”.
-Yet, it is possible that a muscle group needs to be hit by different compound exercises to maximize growth (i.e. the bench press suboptimally stimulates triceps growth compared to the pectoralis).
+Yet, it is possible that a muscle group needs to be hit by different compound exercises to maximize growth (i.e. the bench press suboptimally stimulates triceps growth compared to the pectorals).
 Isolation exercise is particularly useful for certain muscle groups like calves, rotator cuff, etc.

 - More volume/frequency/failure/intensity isn’t necessarily better